 “NHA behaves like a family.
 Our response to the COVID pandemic is a great example of how NHA goes above and beyond.
 NHA provided industry-leading flexibility to ensure everyone remained safe.
 We invested significant resources to be able to meet the needs of our schools and Service Center.” – Luke Boyea, project manager at NHA.

 “NHA goes above and beyond by growing from within.
 NHA provides coaching opportunities at every level that assists in not only making you a better paraprofessional, teacher, dean, or principal to provide the best support to families, but to also grow and develop leadership skills.” – Tammy Pugh, executive principal at Southside Academy Charter School.

 About National Heritage Academies:

-National Heritage Academies is a network of 90 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through eighth-grade.
+National Heritage Academies is a network of over 95 tuition-free, public charter schools across nine states, serving more than 60,000 students in kindergarten through eighth-grade.
 For more information, visit nhaschools.com.

 About the Best and Brightest Companies to Work For®:

 A national program that provides the business community with the opportunity to gain recognition, showcase best practices, and demonstrate why they are an ideal place for employees to work.
 This program celebrates companies that are making better business, creating richer lives, and building a stronger community.